JennyCloud/Azure-Zero-to-Hero/Azure-RealWorld-Labs/Lab01-Hybrid-Connectivity/interview-qa.md

 **Q12 – How does this lab relate to MSP work?**
 It mirrors daily MSP tasks—configuring hybrid connectivity, resolving customer VPN issues, and documenting outcomes for operational hand-off.

----

-*End of File – Lab 01 Interview Q&A*